Saturday, 28 September 2024

 We descended by the southwest ridge to Sail Riabhach facing into the afternoon sun.
 We occasionally stumbled on a faint path but the direction was obvious along the walk highland route.
 It was 4 kilometres back to the bikes where we slaked our thirst from a waterfall on the Black Water.
 There was talk about bathing but it was 5pm and we had a 13-kilometre cycle ride back to Attadale.
 The cycle to the Black Water Bridge is easy going but there are 3 or 4 kilometres of ascent which involved some pushing before we reached the high point of the track.
 The descent on the chunky gravel was far too steep for my brakes to hold me and I had no desire to repeat any accidental gymnastics.

 The final few kilometres allowed us to let speed be our friend and we were back at Attadale before 7pm.
 It had been another wonderful day.
-In fact, the last five days have given us perfect conditions and visibility.
-It was the the longest continuous spell of radiant sun-filled hillwalking days since 1993 when there were 7 consecutive days of sunny conditions as we completed the whole of Knoydart, the Skye Ridge and the Aonach Eagach Ridge on the way home, giving us 25 of the more difficult Munros in the week.
+The last five days have given us perfect conditions and visibility, the longest continuous spell of radiant sun-filled hillwalking days since 1993.
+John, Keith and I had 7 consecutive days of sunny conditions as we completed the whole of Knoydart, the Skye Ridge and John and I did the Aonach Eagach Ridge on the way home, giving us 25 of the more difficult Munros in the week.

-This time as well as the weather and stunning views, the more sedate pace, stops to enjoy the moment and the company that made it a special trip.
-After a year or more of treading water and reflecting on the past, I was inspired to rediscover my free spirit, thinking about the future and the need to get out more.
+This time as well as the weather and stunning views, the more sedate pace, stops to enjoy the moment and the company made it an equally memorable trip.
+After a year or more of treading water and reflecting on the past, the last few days inspired me to rediscover my free spirit, thinking about the future and the need to get out more.

 We returned to the house elated by what we had achieved in the last few days.
 Anna now has only 8 Munros to go.
 She is a force of nature and her iPhone is a digital wand that produces magical photos.

-It began to rain as I left for home the next morning after we had cleaned the house.
+It began to rain as I left for home the next morning after we had packed and cleaned the house.
 My mood was of huge contentment laced with a melancholy that the jaunt was over.
-I know from the last thirty years that hillwalking doesn't get any better than what we experienced over the past four or five days,
+From the last thirty years, I know that hillwalking doesn't get any better than what we have experienced over the past four or five days.
+Thanks, Anna.

 Sweetie Wives